By Rachel Buckmaster—

-Located at 2021 W. Riverside Avenue, Muncie, Indiana The David Owsley Museum of Art (DOMA) at Ball State University houses a world art collection with over 11,000 works from Africa, Asia, the Pacific Islands, Europe, and the Americas.
-DOMA cultivates lifelong learning and recreation in the visual arts through exciting interdisciplinary art exhibitions with engaging displays of the permanent collection in an educational environment that serves both the university and the East Central Indiana region.
-Visit our website: bsu.edu/DOMA
+Free and open to the public, the David Owsley Museum of Art at Ball State University houses a world art collection with more than 11,000 original works representing all seven continents.
+DOMA cultivates lifelong learning and recreation in the visual arts through exciting interdisciplinary art exhibitions with engaging displays of the permanent collection in an educational environment that serves both the University and the East Central Indiana region.
+DOMA’s website.